kevchant/GitHub-SynapseServerlessSQLPool/README.md

 Plus, it contains a template based on another post I wrote called 'Keep your Azure Synapse secrets secret in GitHub' (https://www.kevinrchant.com/2022/05/18/keep-your-azure-synapse-secrets-secret-in-github/).

+A brief overview is below.
+However, there is also a wiki for this project (https://github.com/kevchant/GitHub-SynapseServerlessSQLPool/wiki).

 It contains two yaml pipelines, which in GitHub are called a workflows.
 You can find these files in the '/.github/workflows' folder.

 For this pipeline you also need to setup the below encrypted secrets (https://bit.ly/3nd0Jj8)